On the light-ray algebra in conformal field theories: The light-ray algebra in free CFTs

 where $\varepsilon=\omega/(\omega+\omega')$ and $P_\ell^{(j)}$ is given by \re{Geg} with the conformal spin $j$ replaced by its value \re{js}, $j_\psi=1/2$ and $j_\phi=0$ for $d=2$.
 In addition, in the last relation we applied the identity \re{P-sc} and replaced $P_S^{(0)}$ by its expression in terms of $P_{S-2}^{(1)}$.
 In agreement with \re{W-C} the minimal values of spins in \re{W1-int} and \re{W-int} are $S_{\rm min}=1$ and $S_{\rm min}=2$, respectively.

 The structure constants \re{W1-int} and \re{W-int} are homogenous polynomials in $\omega$ and $\omega'$ of degree $S+S'-S''-1$.
 Replacing the polynomials in \re{W1-int} and \re{W-int} by their explicit expressions \re{Geg} and carrying out integration, we can express $W^{(0)}_{SS'}{}^{S''}$ and $W^{(1/2)}_{SS'}{}^{S''}$ as finite nested sums.
 For our purposes however it is advantageous to use the integral representation \re{W1-int} and \re{W-int}.
+To best of our knowledge, the representation \re{W1-int} and \re{W-int} of the structure constants of the $W-$algebra did not appear in the literature before.

 We have shown in the previous subsection, that, aside from $\delta^{(d-2)}(n,n')$, the commutation relations \re{EE-com} and \re{c} of the energy flow operators look alike at $d=2$ and for $d>3$.
 The question arises whether similar relation holds between the algebras \re{alg2} of higher spin flow operators for different $d$.
-As we show in a moment, for $d=4$ the structure constants \re{C-int} and \re{C0-int} are related to the structure functions of the $W-$algebra \re{W1-int} and \re{W-int} in a nontrivial way.
+As we show in a moment, for $d=4$ the structure constants \re{C-int} and \re{C0-int} are related to the structure functions of the $W-$algebra \re{W1-int} and \re{W-int} in a nontrivial way.~\footnote{We would like to mention that this is not the first time that the $W$ algebra made its appearance in a context of $d=4$ dimensional CFT.
+It was noticed in Ref.~\cite{Huang:2021hye} that properly regularized integrated two-point function of the stress-energy tensors in $d=4$ is proportional to the central charge of the $W_3$ algebra.}

 We start with the structure constants \re{C-int} of the fermionic flow operators in $d=4$ dimension.
 Replacing $j_\psi=1$ and $s_\psi=1/2$ in \re{C-int} we find

 where $S=\ell+1$ and similar for $S'$ and $S''$.
 The structure constants \re{C0-int} of the scalar flow operators in $d=4$ dimension are given by (for $j_\phi=1/2$ and $s_\phi=0$)